benlau/qtshell/README.md

     QString which(const QString& program)
 ```

-Locate a program file in the user's PATH environment variable.
+Locate a program file in the user's path listed in the PATH environment variable.

 Example: